galenriley/BeeMovieBeamer/README.md

 - **Button 4** (located on the side of the device, near the USB port)
   Vertically flips the display.
   *This button only works on the startup screen.

+  ## Disassembly
+  1. Remove the hand strap.
+  2. Insert a fingernail or prying tool in the slot on the side of the case (opposite the USB port).
+  3. Remove the back panel.
+  4. _Carefully_ lift the battery, slide out the battery tray, and unplug the battery cable.